qualcomm-linux/build-guide/topic/k2c-qli-build-ga/howto_build.rst

    #.
 If you do not have the necessary write permissions for the
       directory where you are trying to install the eSDK, the installer alerts you and then terminates.
-In such a scenario, set up the permissions in the directory appropriately by using the following command and rerun the installer:
+If this occurs, set up the permissions in the directory appropriately by using the following command and rerun the installer: